Risk management concepts and the CISSP (part 1) [updated 2021]

 Any inaccurate asset valuation may result in:

-- Helps demonstrate due care and limit personal liability.
+- Help demonstrate due care and limit personal liability

-There are three main elements that are used to determine the value of assets:
+Three main elements are used to determine the value of assets:

-- Organizational value: This is often a difficult and intangible value.
-It may include the cost of creating, acquiring, and re-creating information, and the business impact or loss if the information is lost or compromised.
+- Organizational value: This is often a difficult and intangible value; it may include the cost of creating, acquiring, re-creating information and the business impact or loss if the information is lost or compromised

-- Public value: Public value can include loss of proprietary information or processes and loss of business reputation.
+- Public value: Includes the loss of proprietary information or processes and loss of business reputation

 In the process of risk management, we perform two different analyses that include:

-Threat analysis is a process of examining the sources of cyber threats and evaluating them in relation to the information system’s vulnerabilities.
+Threat analysis is a process of examining the sources of cyberthreats and evaluating them to the information system’s vulnerabilities.
 The objective of the analysis is to identify the threats that endanger a particular information system in a specific environment.

 It consists of four steps that include: